 Handicapping horse races is a labor-intensive task that I find enjoyable, challenging, and, at times, very profitable.
 For a minimal risk-versus-reward investment, I’ll take the guesswork and intimidation out of handicapping in order to give you a clear picture of how the action will unfold.

-In closing, a humble thank you to my blog, Instagram, and Twitter followers in addition to my Facebook friends for all your continued support.
-All the best in 2020—let’s cash some tickets!
+In closing, a humble thanks to my blog, Instagram, and Twitter followers in addition to my Facebook friends for your continued support.
+2020 is finally behind us–let’s move onward and upward in 2021! —JG